Joshua-Tustanowski/dotfiles/README.md

+# Dotfiles

+Details in .bashrc

+## Resetting your macOS settings

+- details specified in the .macos file

+### TODOS

+- [ ] Place the files in the \$HOME directory
+- [ ] Automate the process with a seperate Shell script, like the OG script from before
+- [ ] Determine how to get the nice git status in the terminal

 ### Before you re-install

 First, go through the checklist below to make sure you didn't forget anything before you wipe your hard drive.